whid-injector/WHIDBOARD/README.md

 + 24 channels with input protection circuitry (i.e. both ESD and EM Filtering) <br>
 + Smooth interaction with OpenOCD (i.e. as JTAG/SWD debugger) and Pulseview (i.e. as a 24CH basic Logic Analyzer) <br>
 + USB interface for menu-based control from host computer (Windows, macOS, Linux) <br>

-To interact with the Pin Enumerator you have to plug the WHIDBOARD and connect to one of the two UART serial ports spawned.
-Usually in Linux is identified as /dev/ttyACM0.  <br>
-Usage example: `sudo screen /dev/ttyACM0 115200` then press any key and you will be welcomed by the JTAGULATOR menu. <br>

 ### Flashing The Firmware